 - Ken Wright

-Ken Wright Ken has been at Half Price Books for 33 years.
-Starting starting as bookseller, he rose the ranks and helped build the legendary brand with his leadership in district management, retail store design, risk management/safety, and property management.
-He is now Vice President of Development for Bookmark, a subsidiary of Half Price Books that is developing commercial property in Vickery Midtown.
-Half Price Books has made a large investment In Vickery Midtown, redeveloping 12 acres at the southern entrance to the neighborhood as a long term asset.
+Ken is now Vice President of Development for Bookmark, a subsidiary of Half Price Books that is developing commercial property in Vickery Midtown.
+Half Price Books has made a large investment in Vickery Midtown, redeveloping 12 acres at the southern entrance to the neighborhood as a long-term asset.

 - Executive Director David Whitley

-David Whitley David Whitley is the owner of a Dallas-based urban planning firm, DRW Planning Studio.
+David Whitley is the owner of a Dallas-based urban planning firm, DRW Planning Studio.
 His practice focuses on aiding municipalities and non-profit clients with long-range planning initiatives and small area plans, as well as evaluating municipal policies and business practices through the lens of fostering more vibrant cities.
-He also assists development clients to capitalize on strategic opportunities to create unique and enduring places, as well as conducts development review to ensure compliance with local land use regulations.
+He also assists development clients to capitalize on strategic opportunities to create unique and enduring places, and conducts development review to ensure compliance with local land use regulations.